alangpierce/sucrase/README.md

 * Rewrite the code to be valid [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), which will allow it to be compiled to wasm and hopefully improve performance even more.
+* Explore the idea of a JIT to optimize the various token patterns that need to be matched as part of code transformation.
 * Explore more optimizations, like reducing the number of passes.

 ### Correctness and stability